 Fifty years ago, our founders created a great place to practice medicine, knowing that empowered clinicians deliver the best care.
-Today, we’re a growing partnership of 3,300 physician owners serving 8,000,000 patients annually nationwide.
-An astounding 90% of physicians who join us, make Vituity their long-term practice home.
+We have grown and evolved through the years, but our physician ownership model remains unchanged.
+9 out 10 Vituity physicians make it their long-term practice home.
+Find out why.

-Payton McGowen (PM): When I think about ownership, the word that comes to mind is empowerment.
+Payton McGowen (PM): The first word that comes to mind is empowerment.
 As physician owners, we each have a say in how we run our practice and care for patients.
 Everyone from the medical director to the newest attending has a voice.

 Sachin Patel (SP): To me, ownership means I succeed when our practice succeeds.
 We each have a direct stake in the quality of our care and a voice in how we deliver it.
 This energizes us to solve problems, innovate, and work as a team.

 PM: After residency, I was employed for nine months before our hospital decided to bring Vituity in to manage the hospitalist service.
-At that time, I’d never realized a physician-owned partnership was an option for hospitalists.
-The ideas of democracy, transparency, and running our own practice greatly appealed to me as well.
-I guess others felt the same way, because our entire group joined Vituity.
+I’d never realized a physician-owned partnership was an option for hospitalists.
+The ideas of democracy, transparency, and running our own practice were appealing, and our entire group joined Vituity.

-PM: Financial transparency was a big one.
-As soon as we joined Vituity, the books opened, and we knew what everyone else was earning at the practice location.
+PM: Financial transparency is a big one.
 As a woman and a relatively new attending, I was making disproportionately less than some of my colleagues, and I’m happy to say that situation was remedied immediately.

-Autonomy was another one that surprised me.
-Early on, we restructured our shift and call schedules so they made more sense for our team.
+Autonomy is another one that surprised me.
+Early on, our team restructured our shift and call schedules.
 It was amazing to decide for ourselves, instead of petitioning the hospital and waiting weeks for an answer.
-I’ve come to believe that physicians manage themselves much better than hospitals manage physicians.
+The beauty of a physician-led partnership is that we control our schedules and our finances.Physicians manage themselves much better than hospitals manage physicians.

-SP: In my mind, culture is the number one factor that determines whether you’ll be happy in an organization.
-When an organization’s mission and values align with yours, you’re set up for a long, happy career.
-In my experience, many physician groups lack a strong culture and clearly defined values.
+SP: In my mind, culture is the number one factor that determines whether you’ll be When an organization’s mission and values align with yours, you’re set up for a long, happy careerMany physician groups lack a strong culture and clearly defined values.

-At Vituity, not only are our values of democracy, transparency, autonomy, and servant leadership stated upfront, they’re woven into our everyday practice.
-For example, my medical directors go to great lengths to support their teams through servant leadership.
-As a leader, I personally believe it’s important to never ask anyone to do anything that I wouldn’t do myself.
-Every one of the medical directors in my region work more than their fair share of nights, weekends, and holidays.
-They hold as many committee appointments as their partners and work nearly a full-time clinical load.
-Each of them understands that they have to be amongst the highest-performing partners in their emergency departments to set the standard of excellence that we expect as a partnership.
-And they are committed to helping their partners be the best they can be.
+Vituity’s values of democracy, transparency, autonomy, and servant leadership are woven into our everyday practice.
+My medical directors go to great lengths to support their teams..
+As a leader, I believe it’s important to never ask anyone to do anything that I wouldn’t do myself.
+Every one of the medical directors in my region set the standard of excellence and work as hard as their physician partners.
+They share the burden of working nights, weekends, and holidays and hold committee appointments.
 As the saying goes, “Leaders are those who know the way, go the way, and show the way.”

 SP: As a reservist and first-year partner, I figured it would take me a few years to move into a leadership position.
 But my first medical director really valued my work ethic and experience and championed my advancement.
 As a result, I was promoted to medical director after just three months with the Partnership.
 Vituity offers many opportunities for accelerated leadership development

-You don’t see true meritocracy very often in healthcare.
-But as owners with skin in the game, we always want the best person for the job regardless of educational pedigree or seniority.
-I believe this allows us to attract a higher caliber of clinicians.
+As owners, we always want the best person for the job regardless of educational pedigree or seniority.
+This with skin in the game, we always want the best person for the job regardless of educational pedigree or seniority.
+This allows us to attract a higher caliber of clinicians.
 High performers want to be with an organization that celebrates high performance.

 PM: Vituity really is the best of both worlds: local autonomy with the backing of a national organization and infrastructure.
 Right now, a lot of independent hospitalist groups struggle with costs, payer negotiations, and administrative burdens.
 Vituity takes all of that off our plate.
 They support us with billing, education, IT, recruiting, and everything else behind the scenes so we can focus on our real passion: medicine.

-SP: One advantage of working for a large and diverse organization is the opportunity to develop and share great ideas that enhance acute care delivery.
-Vituity explicitly recognizes that front-line physicians are its greatest innovation assets.
-Many of our signature practices, like Rapid Medical Evaluation® and Emergency Psychiatric Intervention (EPI)a, were developed by a single physician or team and shared across the Partnership.
-Whether in clinical care, business practices, or management, we tap into human capital in a very effective way.
+SP: Working for a large and diverse organization is the opportunity to develop and share best practices.
+Vituity recognizes physicians as their greatest assets.
+Many of our innovative solutions, like Rapid Medical Evaluation® and Emergency Psychiatric Intervention (EPI), were developed by a single physician or team and shared across the Partnership.